teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/V&V_request.md

 - [ ] Sensor firmware is correct
 - [ ] Device enrolled in Hexnode
 - [ ] Equipment set up for V&V execution
+- [ ] Analyzer tool set up for V&V execution
 - [ ] Parse account created in correct server
 - [ ] Verify if V&V account should be an internal or external Parse account
-- [ ] Enter 'study end date' for Parse account in CLI tools
+- [ ] Enter 'study end date' for Parse account in CLI tools (TAK only)
 - [ ] List parse account username:

 *Ensure all above items have been completed before continuing*